 Everyone has a right to live and work free of sexual harassment

-All Australian have the right to go to work and live without experiencing unwelcome sexual behaviour.
+All Australian have the right to go to work and live without experiencing unwelcome sexual conduct.

 Both women and men can be victims of sexual harassment.

-Despite strict laws that protect people from sexual harassment, many victims are afraid to make a formal complaint because they worry that it will affect their job and career, or they don’t think that they will be believed or taken seriously.
+Despite strict laws protecting people from sexual harassment, many victims feel afraid of making a formal complaint because they fear it will affect their job and career, or they don’t think they will be believed or taken seriously.